 Artist applications are available on our website beginning in the late-fall and are due mid-February There is a non-refundable application fee to cover administrative costs.
 The festival lottery and public announcement of Family Fringe producers are held in late February and live-streamed on social media.

-Minnesota Fringe offers support structures to working artists through training and professional development of producing skills that fuel the exceptional and diverse artistic practices found in the theater arts.
-Our goals include creating an economic engine for artists and contributing to the cultural competitiveness of our state.
+The Festivals offer support structures to working artists through training and professional development of producing skills that fuel the exceptional and diverse artistic practices found in the performing arts, creating an economic engine for artists and contributing to the cultural competitiveness of our state.

 Selected artists for each festival pay a producing fee relative to theater size that covers:

-- Producer workshops and training on a variety of topics
+- Producer workshops, training, and networking on a variety of topics

 - Professional technical staff for lights and sound